continuedev/continue/docs/docs/features/quick-actions.md

 ---
 title: Quick Actions (experimental, VS Code only)
-description: Quick Actions automate repetitive tasks and streamline your development workflow
+description: Quick Actions streamline your development workflow by allowing quick edits on selected classes or functions
 keywords: [experimental, automate, configuration]
 toc_max_heading_level: 5
 ---

-# Quick Actions (experimental, VS Code only)
+## Quick Actions (experimental, VS Code only)

-Quick Actions automate repetitive tasks and streamline your development workflow.
+Quick Actions streamline your development workflow by providing a tool to quickly select an entire class or function to perform a quick edit on.
 Configure custom actions to execute complex operations with a single click.

 ![Quick actions example](/img/quick-actions-demo.gif)